 Reliability coefficients for LSAT test forms are published in LSAC’s annual Interpretive Guide for LSAT Score Users.
 LSAT test forms typically have reliability coefficients over 0.9.
-In the most recent testing year, the reliability coefficient values for LSAT forms have ranged from 0.92 to 0.94, indicating that the LSAT is a highly reliable test.
+The mean reliability coefficients for the eight LSAT administrations in the 2021-2022 testing year were all above 0.90.
+This indicates that the LSAT is a highly reliable test.

 Demonstrating the validity of an admission test for an academic program requires strong evidence that justifies the use of that test to make admission decisions for the program (Kane, 2006).
-Test publishers need to demonstrate validity empirically, which is the focus of this summary.
+Test publishers need to demonstrate some aspects of validity empirically.
 Two of the most important scientific standards for demonstrating validity empirically for a high-stakes admission test are construct and predictive validity.

 Is the admission test measuring skills relevant to success in the program for which it is being used?

+While most standardized assessments have high reliability, construct validity means that only assessments created for a specific purpose should be used for a given population of prospective applicants.
 The LSAT is the only valid and reliable test designed for law school admission.
 Throughout its history, the LSAT has been built to assess the skills necessary for success in a law school curriculum.
 The LSAT is tailored to the law school curriculum, allowing schools to appropriately assess candidates based on their likelihood of success in law programs.
-It does not measure skills not relevant for law school success.
-Not a mere general skills test, the LSAT measures the reading and comprehension of complex texts with accuracy and insight, the organization and management of information and the ability to draw reasonable inferences from it, the ability to think critically, the analysis and evaluation of the reasoning and arguments of others, and the ability to compose a persuasive argument.
+It does not measure skills unrelated to law school success.
+Not a mere general skills test, the LSAT measures the comprehension of complex texts with accuracy and insight, the organization and management of information and the ability to draw reasonable inferences from it, the ability to think critically, the analysis and evaluation of the reasoning and arguments of others, and the ability to compose a persuasive argument.
 To ensure that the content of the LSAT aligns with the law school curriculum, LSAC researchers regularly survey law school faculty on the key skills required of law students.
-The most recent research study, conducted in 2018 and published in 2019, confirms the LSAT assesses the skills most relevant for success in law school.
+The most recent research study, conducted in 2018 and published in 2019, confirms that the LSAT assesses the skills most relevant for success in law school.

 Does the test predict what it purports to predict?